pavan5yerra/namste-react/notes/virtualdom.md

 ## What is React Fiber?
 >- ***[ PLEASE READ](https://flexiple.com/react/react-fiber)***

+**Reconciler**
+- The reconciler in React is the process responsible for diffing the virtual DOM with the real DOM and making the necessary updates to the real DOM.
+This process ensures that only the parts of the DOM that have changed are updated, improving performance.
+- The reconciler compares the current virtual DOM with the previous one, determines what has changed, and then updates the real DOM accordingly.
+- The reconciler can be considered as the algorithm or mechanism that handles this comparison and updating process.

+**Fiber**
+- React Fiber is a reimplementation of the reconciler in React 16 and above.
+Fiber is a complete overhaul of React’s core algorithm, designed to address some limitations of the previous stack-based reconciler.
+Key features of React Fiber include:

+**Incremental Rendering:**
+- Fiber allows React to split rendering work into chunks and spread it out over multiple frames.
+This helps keep the application responsive, especially during complex updates.

+**Priority Levels:**
+- Fiber assigns different priority levels to different types of updates.
+This means that high-priority updates (like user interactions) can be processed before lower-priority updates (like data fetching), improving the responsiveness of the app.

+**Better Error Handling:**
+- Fiber provides improved mechanisms for error handling, making it easier to handle errors gracefully.

+**Concurrency:**
+- Fiber is designed with concurrency in mind, allowing React to pause and resume work as needed, making it more efficient and responsive.

 ## Why we need keys in React?
 When do we need keys in React?
 >- ***We need keys to make element unique and it helps react to identify the element***